-One Redditor did just that.
+One user did just that.
 He believed that frugality and saving intelligently would get him where he wanted to be.
 He was also fortunate enough to experience some things money can’t buy, such as love, kindness, and compassion from a partner he said he adores.
 However, his love of money may be why he will be single tomorrow.

 The Lay Off